ibm-cloud-docs/power-iaas/preinstallation-checklist.md

 Proper planning is essential for the successful setup and use of {{site.data.keyword.powerSysFull}} pods.
 It ensures that you have everything you need and that you meet all the prerequisites for your pod.
 {: shortdesc}

 IBM owns the responsibility to install, upgrade, and update the hardware and software for the pod infrastructure.
-IBM coordinates with you for any dependencies to ensure that your IBM {{site.data.keyword.powerSys_notm}} ({{site.data.keyword.on-prem}}) data center meets all the prerequisites before the pod installation.
+IBM coordinates with you for any dependencies to ensure that your {{site.data.keyword.on-prem-fname}} in client location data center meets all the prerequisites before the pod installation.

-IBM provides a pre-installation checklist after you place an order for IBM {{site.data.keyword.powerSys_notm}} ({{site.data.keyword.on-prem}}) and also during the pre-installation stage.
-You must complete the items in the pre-installation checklist to prepare your IBM {{site.data.keyword.powerSys_notm}} ({{site.data.keyword.on-prem}}) environment for the pod installation.
+IBM provides a pre-installation checklist after you place an order for {{site.data.keyword.on-prem-fname}} in client location and also during the pre-installation stage.
+You must complete the items in the pre-installation checklist to prepare your {{site.data.keyword.on-prem-fname}} environment for the pod installation.
 An IBM representative conducts an installation readiness review to ensure that you understand the prerequisites.

 ## Preorder checklist
 {: #pre-order-check}